Randy Zisk

-Randall "Randy" Zisk is an American television director and producer.
+Randall "Randy" Zisk is an American television director, producer, and writer.

+Biography

 He graduated from the University of Southern California and is a native of Dallas, Texas, where he graduated from St. Mark's School of Texas.
+His family is Jewish.
 His brother, Craig Zisk, also works in television.
 As both a director and producer, he has worked most substantially on the television series Lois & Clark: The New Adventures of Superman and Monk.
 He also wrote the 2006 film Maybe It's in the Water, and two episodes of Midnight Caller.

 Zisk was nominated for an Primetime Emmy Award, in 2005.